GSD Castelfidardo Calcio

-Gruppo Sportivo Dilettantistico Castelfidardo, commonly referred to as Castelfidardo, is an Italian football club based in Castelfidardo, Marche.
-Currently it plays in Italy's Serie D.
+Gruppo Sportivo Dilettantistico Castelfidardo, commonly referred to as Castelfidardo, is an Italian football club based in Castelfidardo, Marche, that plays in Serie D.

 History

 Foundation

 The club was founded in 1944.

 Serie D

 In the season 2013–14 the team was promoted, from Eccellenza Marche to Serie D after winning the national play-off.

 Colors and badge

 The team's colors are white and green.